AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module8/ex1.md

 ![DSW](./images/dsview.png)

 By clicking the **Preview Dataset** button, you can see what data is sent into that dataset and how the data model looks like.
+FYI - your data in your dataset may look different.
+That's normal and expected.

 ![DSW](./images/dspreview.png)